coajaxial/messaging-mediator/README.md

         $post->authorId = $authorId;
         $post->published = false;

-        // Publish events without storing it, returning it or using a dependency
+        // Publish events without storing them, returning them or using a dependency
         // to the message bus.
         yield new PostDrafted($authorId);